-Before we pick a winner lets first have a review of each of these Kitchenaid mixers and then the comparison at the end.
+Before we pick a winner lets first have an in-depth look at each of these mixers.

 The Kitchenaid Classic is 10-Speed 4.5-Quart Tilt-Head stand mixer powered by a 250 Watt motor.
 It is probably the best entry level Kitchenaid mixer that is available.

 It comes with a flat beater, dough hook and a wire whisk.
 There is also a power hub that can accept up to 15 additional attachments(sold separately).

 It has a capacity to mix enough dough for about three loaves of bread or around six dozen cookies.